-Before calculating materials, first determine your space's heating needs by considering these factors:
+Before calculating materials for iHelios installation, first determine your space's heating needs by considering these factors:

 The heating load is the amount of heat energy needed to maintain a comfortable temperature, measured in watts (W).
 You can estimate this with the following formula: